mitsuba-renderer/drjit/src/python/docstr.rst

     Dr.Jit uses one of two strategies to realize this operation, which can be optionally forced by specifying the ``mode`` parameter.

-    - ``mode="evaluated"`` evaluates the input array via :py:func:`drjit.eval()`.
-Then, it launches a precompiled reduction kernel.
+    - ``mode="evaluated"`` first evaluates the input array via :py:func:`drjit.eval()` and then launches a specialized reduction kernel.

-      On the CUDA backend, this provided kernel relies on shared memory and cooperative warp instructions, which is very efficient but requires ``block_size`` to be a power of two.
+      On the CUDA backend, this kernel makes efficient use of shared memory and cooperative warp instructions with the limitation that it requires ``block_size`` to be a power of two.
 The LLVM backend parallelizes the operation via the built-in thread pool and has no ``block_size`` limitations.